khatampratham/what-to-watch-today/README.md

     pip install requests
 3. RUN!!

-NOTE: ii have alr attackhed an api key if you want you can get one for free from https://www.themoviedb.org/, no promo
+NOTE:  you can get one API KEY for free from https://www.themoviedb.org/, no promo

 WHAT THE ADV PROGRAMME DOES:
 it gives the top recommendation, with its poster + the current IMDb rating